• Skip to main content

 Jump to Recipe Jump to Video Print Recipe

-Cloves – These dried flower buds from a clove tree and look like a nail, are very fragrant are a complimentary smell with the cinnamon and citrus.
+Cloves (whole) – These dried flower buds from a clove tree, look like a nail, and have a very fragrant and complimentary smell combined with the cinnamon and citrus.

-Whole nutmeg – This earthy smelling nut offers a unique smell similar to pine cones and will round out your potpourri scents.
+Nutmeg (whole) – This earthy smelling nut offers a unique scent similar to pine and will really round out your potpourri.

 Gather all of the ingredients, then place them into a slow cooker.
 Cover and cook for 2 hours on High heat.

-Combine all ingredients in a large saucepan and bring to a boil.
-Reduce to Low heat and simmer for 4-6 hours for fresh-smelling potpourri.
+Combine all ingredients in a large pot of water and bring to a boil on the stove top.
+Reduce the heat to the lowest setting and let simmer for 4-6 hours for fresh-smelling potpourri.
+Top with fresh water as needed.

 • Grapefruit slices (rind on)